TravorLZH/travorlzh.github.io/_posts/2020-11-28-zeta-continuation.md

 \end{aligned}
 $$

 It can be easily verified that this expression converges absolutely and uniformly when $\Re(s)>1$, allowing us to make some manipulations with it.
-Let' have a look
+Let's have a look

-## An Identity due to Poisson's Summation Formula
+## An Identity Due to Poisson's Summation Formula

 Define